briandw/SwiftPack/README.md

 SwiftPack
 =========

-A simple MsgPack unpacker in Swift
+A simple MsgPack library written in Swift